Netflix has officially started a Netflix book club! And I am here to keep you updated on ALL the details.

 The Brass Verdict

-The Brass Verdict is a “Lincoln Lawyer” novel from a #1 New York Times bestselling author.
+The Brass Verdict is a “Lincoln Lawyer” novel by a #1 New York Times bestselling author.
 Defense attorney Mickey Haller and Detective Harry Bosch investigate a Hollywood lawyer’s murder and defend a prominent studio executive, placing their own lives at risk.

 More Netflix Book Adaptations to Watch